lisamurphy788/mytaxfreeshopping/README.md

 - All of the images used were from pixels and i they are mostly airport setting images to keep with the theme of travel.
 - Any icons i used were taken from fontawesome.
 - List of images:
-1. Hero image - used on the homepage.
+1. **Hero image** - used on the homepage.
 Image of a large shopping centre showing people in all the different areas.
 The image is clean and crisp.
 It is light colors so i could use a dark text with it for good contract.
-2. About image - used on the about page.
+2. **About image** - used on the about page.
 Image of a guy in an airport.
 The majority of what the user needs to do is in the airport so a lot of my images come from there.
 The image shows the man from a distance by the windows on his phone.
 We want our customers like this in a calm area of the airport completing their claim from their phone.
-3. How it works includes only icons as the main message needs to be simple and clear.
+3. **How it works** includes a picture of a lady smiling holding a ballon.
+My Tax Free shoppin wants all their customers to be smiling.
+There were also icons taken from fontawesom in this section.
-4. FAQ image - two airoplanes in the sky.
+4. **FAQ image** - two airoplanes in the sky.
 Good use of color from the sky that blends well agains the purple.
-5. Contact image - The cliffs of Moher image is used a lot in marketing and advertising and the majority of tourists visiting ireland would visit here so they would have some recognition.
+5. **Contact image** - The cliffs of Moher image is used a lot in marketing and advertising and the majority of tourists visiting ireland would visit here so they would have some recognition.

 ### Wireframes